-PROFESSIONAL DEHAVIOR
+PROFESSIONAL BEHAVIOR

-A. The Board recognizes that the NEA Code of Ethics of the Education Profession as it appears in the Appendix is considered by the Association and its membership to define acceptable criteria of professional behavior.
+- A. The Board recognizes that the NEA Code of Ethics of the Education Profession as it appears in the Appendix is considered by the Association and its membership to define acceptable criteria of professional behavior.
 The Association shall deal with ethical problems in accordance with the terms of said Code of Ethics of the Educational Profession.
-Alleged breaches of discipline or of the NEA Code of Ethics of the Education Profession shall be promptly reported to the offending faculty member and to the Association.
-The behavior by any faculty member and, in appropriate cases, may institute proceedings against the faculty member.

-B. Faculty members shall, at all times, be entitled to have present a representative of the Association at any meeting relating to his professional behavior with any member(s) of the Administration or the Board.
+Alleged breaches of discipline or of the NEA Code of Ethics of the Education Profession shall be promptly recorted to the offending faculty member and to the Association.
+The parties will use their best resources to correct breaches of professional behavior by any faculty member and, in appropriate cases may institute proceedings against the faculty member. - B. Faculty members shall, at all times, be entitled to have present a representative of the Association at any meeting relating to his professional behavior with any member(s) of the Administration or the Board.
 When a request for such representation is made, no action shall be taken for a period of twenty-four (24) hours with respect to such faculty member so that a representative of the Association may be present.